gofireflyio/k8s-collector/README.md

 documented [here](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#types-kinds).
 See [this](https://pkg.go.dev/k8s.io/api/core/v1#Pod) for an example of the structure of an object of type Pod.

-When a request is handled by the Infralight endpoint, it is expected to return a [204 No Content](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204) response with no body, unless an error has occurred.
+When a request is handled by the Firefly endpoint, it is expected to return a [204 No Content](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204) response with no body, unless an error has occurred.

 ### Quick Start